Skip to content

 {{@image(it.image.filename)/}}

-All fields are available on the it object.
-The preview template allows div, span, strong, ul, li, and p tags, as well as class attributes.
+All block fields are available on the it object.
+The preview template support div, span, strong, ul, li, and p HTML tags, as well as class attributes.

 <div class="text-red">{{it.error}}</div>